English | Français | Deutsch | Italiano | 繁 | 简

 Some of these organisations may be located in a different country to the saleroom or office who collected your personal data.
 See “Is your personal data transferred internationally?” below for more information.

-We may need to retain and disclose certain information about you to appropriate agencies to conduct anti-money laundering and trade sanction checks, to assist with fraud and crime prevention and detection and to meet our health and safety obligations.
+We may need to retain and disclose certain information about you to appropriate agencies to conduct anti-money laundering and trade sanction checks, to assist with fraud and crime prevention and detection and to meet our finance and tax reporting and health and safety obligations and for research and screening services purposes.
 We may also need to disclose this information to our banks, insurers or auditors for the purposes of evidencing Christie’s compliance with anti-money laundering, sanctions and other relevant regulations, or to enable the bank, insurer or other regulated firm to complete its own due diligence in connection with you or your transactions.

 If law enforcement or other entities, bodies or persons request disclosure of your personal data (such as your contact details or information about purchases), we will only disclose data if we are satisfied after internal review that we are legally required to do so or that disclosure is necessary to protect our rights or the rights of others and is not prohibited by law.